How Long Does It Take to Buy a House and Move In?

 What’s the Average Amount of Time it Takes to Find a House?

-For the majority of people, they’re looking for a house during a period of time from 3 to 6 weeks.
+For the majority of people, they’re looking for a house for a period of time from 3 to 6 weeks.
 This gives them plenty of time in which they can search the area and it allows for more homes to get on the market, as well.

 In cases where you’re moving further away (50 miles or more from your current location), you may need some additional time to try and figure out which home will be best for your family.
 You will also need to take some time to really research the area so that you can determine which neighborhoods, schools, and other local entities may be best for you to live in or near.